Yuxi-Li/Feed-foraward-Neural-Network/README.md

 Feed-foraward-Neural-Network

       Language: C language
-      Objective     * Realize the all the characteristics of FNN (Forward Propagation, Backward Propagation)
+      Objective     * Realize the characteristics of FNN (Forward Propagation, Backward Propagation)
                     * Should have the ability to predict next step by using current input.
-                    * Test FNN with training data (2 dimension, the shape is a square, circle)
+                    * Test FNN with training data (2 dimension, the shape is a circle)